katre/katre.github.io/beanstalk/index.md

    -  Lives in the basement
    -  Constantly trying to steal the cheese from the rat traps

+### Encounters

+In each room, roll an encounter die.
+If there is an encounter, roll again to see which group appears.

+-  Servants: A group of 1d4 servants comes in.
+-  Tom, Tina: Tom and/or Tina arrives.
+-  Mildred: Mildred waddles in.
+If Mildred sees the players (perception DC 10), immediately begins honking loudly.

 ### Rooms

 #### Entry Hall